Today, we are discussing greed. What is greed? Why is it dangerous? How do collectivists use selfishness against the individual?

 How To Prevent Greed From Developing in Your Heart

 As I stated earlier, individuals are capable of greed.
 We are not free from vice because we adopt the philosophy of individualism.
-You must always be vigilante of your character’s faults.
+You must always be vigilante of your faults.
 Here are some ways to avoid greed:

 - Don’t just accumulate resources – Prepare for the rainy days.
 However, if you have excess wealth, then invest it.
 Invest in your future, your children’s future, or in the health and wellbeing of your community.
 Give what you can when you can, and you’ll avoid greed.

 - Identify a weakness you have, then fight them – Do you have a weakness for fast cars?
-Or, do you claim the achievements of others?
+Or, do you like to claim the achievements of others?
 Character faults can lead you down a dark path.
 The more you tolerate character flaws, the more likely you’ll develop a greedy nature to satiate those flaws.
 Identify your weaknesses and put a tight lid on them.

 - Don’t listen to the collectivists – Collectivists dislike you.
 They don’t want you standing tall and doing good.
 They prefer to cut you down.
 Don’t listen to them when they call you greedy or selfish.